 The Judicial Council serves as the principal policy advisory body to the Chief Judge of the Court of Appeals.
-In 2013, Chief Judge Mary Ellen Barbera, the administrative head of the Maryland Judiciary, commissioned a comprehensive review of the governance and operational structure of the Maryland Judiciary, which led to the reconstitution of the Judicial Council, as well as the restructuring of the Judiciary’s myriad committees, subcommittees, and workgroups.
-The reconstituted Judicial Council and the new committee structure became effective January 1, 2015.
+In 2013, then Chief Judge Mary Ellen Barbera, commissioned a comprehensive review of the governance and operational structure of the Maryland Judiciary, which led to the reconstitution of the Judicial Council, as well as the restructuring of the Judiciary’s myriad committees, subcommittees, and workgroups.
+The reconstituted Judicial Council and the new committee structure became effective January 1, 2014.
 Since that time, the Council and its committees have worked to advance the Judiciary’s mission to provide fair, efficient, and effective justice for all, with the strategic plan and eight key goals as their guide.

 As the highest governance body, the Judicial Council is the central hub for all Judiciary-wide policy changes, judicial reforms, legislative issues, and other internal and external developments that impact the administration of justice.
 To that end, the committees develop recommendations for the Judicial Council’s consideration and the Chief Judge’s approval that address policies, programs, and initiatives that help to ensure the effective and efficient administration of justice in Maryland.
 In addition, the Judicial Council takes up external matters that impact the Maryland Judiciary.